ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

   ___________

  Introduced  by  Sens.
-KRUEGER,  MAY,  BRESLIN, BRISPORT, BROUK, CLEARE, COONEY, FERNANDEZ, GIANARIS, GONZALEZ, GOUNARDES,  HARCKHAM,  HINCHEY, HOYLMAN-SIGAL,  JACKSON, KAVANAGH, LIU, MYRIE, RAMOS, RIVERA, SALAZAR, SEPULVEDA, SERRANO, STAVISKY, WEBB -- read twice and ordered  printed, and  when printed to be committed to the Committee on Energy and Tele- communications  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+KRUEGER,  MAY,  BRESLIN, BRISPORT, BROUK, CLEARE, COMRIE, COONEY, FERNANDEZ, GIANARIS,  GONZALEZ,  GOUNARDES,  HARCKHAM, HINCHEY,  HOYLMAN-SIGAL,  JACKSON, KAVANAGH, LIU, MAYER, MYRIE, RAMOS, RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO, STAVISKY, WEBB  --  read twice  and  ordered  printed,  and when printed to be committed to the Committee on Energy and Telecommunications  --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Energy  and  Telecommuni- cations  in  accordance  with  Senate  Rule  6,  sec.
+8  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to amend the public service law, the public authorities law and the transportation corporations law, in relation to  aligning  utility regulation  with state climate justice and emission reduction targets;
-  to repeal section 66-b of the public service law relating to continua- tion of gas service; and to repeal section 66-g of the public  service law  relating to the sale  of indigenous natural gas for generation of electricity
+ AN ACT to amend the public service law, the public authorities law,  the transportation  corporations  law  and  the  labor law, in relation to aligning utility regulation with state climate  justice  and  emission reduction  targets;  to  repeal section 66-b of the public service law relating to continuation of gas service; and to repeal section 66-g of the public service law relating to the sale  of indigenous natural gas for generation of electricity

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: